Tunisia: Energy

+Tunisia's current power production capacity is estimated at 5,944 MW installed in 25 power plants as of 2024.
+Tunisia produced 19,520 GWh in 2022.
+State owned power utility company STEG (Société Tunisienne d'Electricité et de Gas) controls 92.1% of the country's installed power production capacity and produces 83.5% of the electricity.

 Oil production began in 1966 in Tunisia.
-Currently there are 12 oil fields.
+In 2006 there were 12 oil fields.
+The main field is El Borma.
+The production rate of crude oil in Tunisia was 29200 oilbbl/d at the end of September 2024.

 Tunisia had plans for two nuclear power stations, to be operational by 2020.
 Both facilities are projected to produce 900–1000 MW.
 France is set to become an important partner in Tunisia's nuclear power plans, having signed an agreement, along with other partners, to deliver training and technology.
 As of 2015, Tunisia has abandoned these plans.
 Instead, Tunisia is considering other options to diversify its energy mix, such as renewable energies, coal, shale gas, liquified natural gas and constructing a submarine power interconnection with Italy.